KaoushikMurugan/Connect-4-on-Embedded-Systems/README.md

-# Final Project for EEC 172 - Embedded Systems
+# Final Project for an Embedded Systems Course
 ### For Lab 6

 **Project by Ian Chuang and Kaoushik Murugan**